OCHA-DAP/hdx-python-api/README.md

     git+git://github.com/mcarans/hdx-python-api.git#egg=hdx-python-api

 The easiest way to get started is to use the wrappers and configuration defaults.
-The wrappers set up both logging and HDX configuration, the latter being passed to your main function in the "configuration" argument above.
+The wrappers set up both logging and HDX configuration.

-The default configuration loads an internal HDX configuration located within the library, and assumes that there is an API key file called .hdxkey in the current user's home directory and a YAML collector configuration located at config/collector_configuration.yml which you must create.
+The default configuration loads an internal HDX configuration located within the library, and assumes that there is an API key file called .hdxkey in the current user's home directory and a YAML collector configuration located relative to your working directory at config/collector_configuration.yml which you must create.
 The collector configuration is used for any configuration specific to your collector.

 The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at DEBUG level, a file handler writing to errors.log at ERROR level and an SMTP handler sending an email in the event of a CRITICAL error.
 It assumes that you have created a file config/smtp_configuration.yml which contains parameters of the form: